NatanelMizrahi/Pickle-Rick-Pong/README.md

 :loudspeaker: icon toggles the background music.

-Also, the game is designed for children, so I recommend setting the difficulty to hard/ insane.
+Also, the game is designed for children, so I recommend setting the difficulty to hard or insane.

 **Features:**
+ * NEW: Randomly generated portals
  * Singleplayer and multiplayer modes
  * Mouse and keyboard controls
  * Rick and morty theme toggle